Do You Keep Choosing the Wrong Partners?

 Most relationships start out with more wonderful aspects than worrisome ones.
 The proportions of more intriguing and satisfying behaviors are clearly greater than those that irritate.
 That makes “the deal” desirable for both partners.
 Many new daters believe that their partner’s negative characteristics will never outweigh the positive ones.

 Unfortunately, that rarely turns out to be true.
-The negatives of a relationship may seem proportionately smaller at the beginning of love, but can wear on either partner over time, especially if they increase.
+The negatives of a relationship may seem proportionately smaller at the beginning of love but can wear on either partner over time, especially if they increase.
 Something that seems almost irrelevant during lust and romance can become a major irritation as time goes by.

 Most relationships I’ve seen end with many of the positive aspects of the relationship intact, even if they have been buried by bad experiences.
 Both partners often can tell me exactly what attracted them to each other when they were first together.
 They then confess that things they thought would change, became hurdles they could not get by.

-Believing that the Perfect Love Exists
+Believing That Perfect Love Exists

 If you know what you need to feel deeply loved in the long term, it is crucial that you do not have a rigid template of the perfect love.
 This is especially true if you have been repeatedly disillusioned by partners who seem to be what you want early in your relationships, but always end up disappointing you in the long run.